Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 This "insert size-1 dimensions" operation can also be performed automatically with the {external+numpy:func}`numpy.ix_` function.[^ix-footnote]

-[^ix-footnote]: `ix_()` is currently limited to only support 1-D input arrays.
+[^ix-footnote]: `ix_()` is currently limited to only support 1-D input arrays
+    and can't be mixed with other index types.
 In the general case you will need to apply the reshaping operation manually.
-There is an [open
-    issue](https://github.com/Quansight-Labs/ndindex/issues/29) to implement
+There is an [open issue](https://github.com/Quansight-Labs/ndindex/issues/29) to implement
     this more generally in ndindex.